 The Draft SPD has been written in conformity with the current development plan.
 WPI understands the rationale behind this choice and understands that the SPD must be in accordance with the adopted development plan.
-WPI's clear preference is to delay in the publication/adoption of the SPD until the a emerging Local Plan is adopted.
+WPI's clear preference is to delay in the publication/ adoption of the SPD until the a emerging Local Plan is adopted.
 This does not mean that a draft SPD cannot progress now, to support the emerging Local Plan, and planning decisions that are made in the interim.
 This will mean that it remains an effective development management tool for both the Council and prospective developers.

 Should the Council choose to proceed with the adoption of the SPD, WPI wishes to reiterate the importance of a wholesale review of the Strategy going beyond the scope set out in Paragraphs 4.10 - 4.13 of the SPD, in order that it remains an effective development management tool for both the Council and prospective developers.

-The comments are noted and it is agreed that the strategy may need to be updated as work on the Local Plan progresses.
+The comments are noted and it is agreed Not that the strategy may need to be updated as work on the Local Plan progresses.
 Officers are of the view that it is important to update the strategy now for the reasons set out at paragraph 1.14 (now 1.16) of the strategy.

-The Infrastructure Delivery Plan (IDP) and Schedule that will accompany the new Local Plan, should outline how the Council will achieve SPA mitigation for the number of homes planned.
-The housing number may also be influenced by availability of SANG, as well as other infrastructure.
+The Infrastructure Delivery Plan (IDP) and Schedule that will Agreed.
+The IDP will set out the No action. accompany the new Local Plan, should outline how the Council will infrastructure that is needed to deliver the achieve SPA mitigation for the number of homes planned.
+The housing plan, including SANGs. number may also be influenced by availability of SANG, as well as other infrastructure.
 The Council's IDP will need to demonstrate that the level of development in the plan has sufficient "avoidance" land and is therefore deliverable.
 This means that a full review of the strategy must be undertaken at that stage.